-Choosing HD Digital or SD Digital allows selection of an video input source to for use as system reference.
+Choosing Digital allows selection of a video input source to for use as system reference.
 This should only be used temporarily, for troubleshooting or initial system test, because an interruption of that input signal can cause Kayenne K-Frame system problems.